aferro72/anthro-driver/README.md

 * You will need [node.js] and NPM installed and [Java JDK]

+* Mac users: if you have just installed node for the first time, run the below command to update your permissions when installing global packages:
+`sudo chown -R $(whoami) /usr/local/lib/node_modules`

 * You will also need to install [WebdriverIO], wdio, and selenium standalone server

 Run the below command to install these packages: